How do I install Sonic Control?

-- To provide accurate time stamping, a Pulse Per Second (PPS) and a time message (ZDA or UTC) must be input.
+- For accurate time stamping, Pulse Per Second (PPS) input and time message (ZDA or UTC) input are required.

-- Motion data (pitch, roll and heave) can also be entered for roll stabilisation (all systems) and pitch stabilisation (Sonic 2020 and Sonic 2026).
+- Motion data (pitch, roll and heave) can also be entered for roll stabilization (all systems), and pitch stabilization (Sonic 2020 and Sonic 2026).
 Heave is also used to adjust the automatic gating feature.

-How is communications established with the auxiliary sensors?
+How are communications established with the ancillary sensors?

 - Go to Settings -> Sensor settings.

-- Data can be input via serial or Ethernet; select the correct interface.
+- Data can be input via serial or Ethernet.
+Select the correct interface based on your system.

-- If data are brought in via serial, set the correct baud rate and the other parameters.
+- If you’re using serial, set the correct baud rate and the other parameters.

-- If data are brought in via Ethernet; IP and Subnet mask must be chosen so that they will work with the sonar’s network.
-This means that, if using the default network settings for the sonar, then the auxiliary sensor’s Subnet must be 255.0.0.0 and the IP address must start with 10.xxx.xxx.xxx.
+- If you’re using Ethernet; set the IP and/or subnet mask to work with the sonar’s network.
+The default network settings for the sonar and auxiliary sensor’s subnet must be 255.0.0.0.
+The IP address must start with 10.xxx.xxx.xxx.

 - iXSea $PHOCT

 What is the Ping Rate and how is it determined?